zhiming99/rpc-frmwrk/README.md

 [`Sat 09 Nov 2019 10:09:12 AM Beijing`]
 1. Refacting the tcpport.
 I did not realize that through the days, the tcpport has grown to a big module with about 10000 loc.
 2. Continue the design of the support for websock/http.
-3. Object addressing and multi-router hopping are also in the research.
+3. Object addressing and multiple hops between routers are also in the research.

 [`Sun 03 Nov 2019 02:05:39 PM Beijing`]
 1. To add the support for websocket, SSL and other unknown protocols, I need to refact the current tcp port implementation, because the present design is too closely coupled without room for the new protocols.
 It is a bitter decision, but it should worth the effort.
 Sometime, you may need one step back for 2 steps forward.
 The good part is that the tcp port implementation is relatively isolated with little changes to other functions.